harilvfs/links/content/_index.md

 ---
-description: "This is a demo of the Lynx theme for Hugo."
+description: "These are my social links if you want to talk or ask me anything."
 ---

-These are my links if you want to talk or ask me anything.
+These are my social links if you want to talk or ask me anything.